 Computing for Games BSc(Hons)

-You’ll concentrate on programming in multiple languages, including C++, as well as software engineering, project management and technology.
-By studying industry-level software development methods, and focusing on collaboration, creativity and enterprise, you'll equip yourself to make and sell original games.
+On this Computing for Games BSc degree, you’ll study key computing principles and related mathematical concepts, learning how to apply these to your own technical work.
+You'll concentrate on programming in multiple languages, including C#, Python, and C++, as well as software engineering methods, agile project management, and versioning techniques.
+By studying industry-standard methods, and focusing on collaboration, creativity and enterprise, you'll learn how to build and sell original games.

-Beginning with an introduction to programming, you’ll learn the basics of computing using Python.
-We’ll support complete beginners as we go through the standards for collaborative software development, helping you apply what you’ve learned to a small team-based exercise.
+Beginning with an introduction to programming, you’ll learn the basics of computing using modern programming languages.
+We’ll support complete beginners as we go through the various stages of software development, helping you apply what you’ve learned to a small team-based exercise.

-You’ll then embark on your first multi-disciplinary game development project alongside artists, animators, composers, designers, and writers.
-This project gives you a practical understanding of game engineering processes and game engine architecture – typically, using either C++ in Unreal 4, or C# in Unity.
+You’ll then embark on your first multi-disciplinary teamwork project alongside artists, animators, composers, designers, and writers.
+This project gives you a practical understanding of software engineering processes and architecture – typically using C# in Unity.

 Throughout the year, you'll work individual creative computing projects into your games.
 These projects typically involve procedural content generation and physical computing, reflecting our research strengths.